-- 10.1.1 Once the period for representations on the Partial Review / SA Report has finished the main issues raised will be identified and summarised by the Council, who will then consider whether the Partial REview can still be deemed 'sound'.
+- 10.1.1 Once the period for representations on the Partial Review / SA Report has finished the main issues raised will be identified and summarised by the Council, who will then consider whether the Partial Review is 'sound' and ready for submission.
 If this is the case, it will be submitted for Examination, alongside a summary of the main issues raised during the consultation.
-The Council will also submit the SA Report. - 10.1.2 At Examination the Inspector will consider representations (alongside the SA Report) before then either reporting back on soundness or identifying the need for modifications.
-If the Inspector identifies the need for modifications to the Partial Review these will be prepared (alongside SA if necessary) and then subjected to consultation (with an SA Report Addendum published alongside if necessary). - 10.1.3 Once found to be 'sound' the Partial Review will be adopted.
+The Council will also submit the SA Report. - 10.1.2 At Examination the Inspector(s) will consider representations on the Partial Review (alongside the SA Report) before then either reporting back on soundness or identifying the need for modifications.
+If the Inspector identifies the need for modifications these will be prepared (alongside SA if necessary) and then subjected to consultation (with an SA Report Addendum published alongside if necessary). - 10.1.3 Once found to be 'sound' the Partial Review will be adopted.
 At the time of adoption a 'Statement' must be published that sets out (amongst other things) 'the measures decided concerning monitoring'.